 Matchmaking businesses with the right talent

-Central to a fluid and inclusive career model is the democratisation of opportunity.
-Instead of relying solely on human decision-making, organisations should also use data to align people with work that best suits their ambitions, goals, and personal purpose.
-This more objective approach to progression creates a superior employee experience, making it easier for organisations to attract and retain diverse talent.
+Central to a fluid and inclusive career model is the democratization of opportunity.
+Instead of relying solely on human decision-making, organizations should also use data to align people with work that best suits their ambitions, goals, and personal purpose.
+This more objective approach to progression creates a superior employee experience, making it easier for organizations to attract and retain diverse talent.

 To take one example, Gloat offers personalized dashboards for each employee and surfaces relevant job opportunities based on the individual’s current skills and aspirations.
 Users of the platform have seen a measurable increase in employees working in collaborative, empowered networks; higher employee development, engagement, and satisfaction; and increased workforce capacity and productivity.